mxsjoberg/michaelsjoberg.com/public/posts/lecture-notes-on-nature-inspired-learning-algorithms.md

     November 16, 2022
 -->

-*This post is adapted from lecture notes taken during postgraduate studies at King's College London.*
+*This post is adapted from my own notes taken during postgraduate studies at King's College London.*

 ## <a name="1" class="anchor"></a> [1.
 Introduction](#1)